asyncapi/learning-paths/100-level-AsyncAPI-Intro/step3.md

 **Your Mission: Crafting Chan's First AsyncAPI Message**

 1. **Enter the Command Center**: Open the terminal and type `nano chan-to-eve.yaml` to start crafting an interstellar AsyncAPI document for communication with Eve.

-2. **Lay the Foundation**: Create the basic structure for Chan's communication.
+2. **Lay the Foundation**: Create the basic structure for Chan's communication:

    ```yaml
    asyncapi: 3.0.0
    info: